UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 ## What is Statistical Learning?

-We want to find the relationship between the predictor variables(budget) and the response variable(sales).
+We want to find the relationship between the predictor variables (budget) and the response variable (sales).
 This relationship can be described as a function $f$.
-However, it's complicated, and the relationship is not perfectly described.
-The difference between the actual value and the estimation of that value can be described as a random error term $\epsilon$
+In reality the relationship is complicated, and cannot be perfectly described.
+The difference between the actual value and the estimation of that value can be described as a random error term $\epsilon$.

-This relationship between $X = (X_1, X_2, X_3)$ and $Y$ can be written as
+This relationship between $X$ and $Y$ can be written as:

 $$
-Y = f(X) + \epsilon
+Y = f(X_1, X_2, X_3) + \epsilon
 $$

 **Statistical learning is summarized by the set of approaches which are used to estimate $f$.**